mustafaakgul/diablo4-side-quest-checker/README.md

 Malady of the Soul D
 Menestad Coffers D
 Raising Spirits D
-Righteous Idol
+Righteous Idol D
 Ravenous Dead D
 Severing the Bond D
-Secret of the Spring
+Secret of the Spring D
 Sight to Madness D
 Shattered Tribute D
 Shroud of the Father D
-Tenets of Deprvity
 The Beast's Challenge D
 The Cleansing Flame D
-The Dread Martyr
+The Dread Martyr D
 The Sealed Door D
 The Woodsman of Nevesk D
 Traveler's Prayer D
 Unyielding Flesh D
-Unwritten End
+Unwritten End D

 SCOSGLEN
 A Briny Fate